Zel? delivers a fearless performance, pouring his heart out in the pop-infused “Now and Forever.”

 RGM RATING

-I will always admire an artist that shows zero fear on the mic and makes sure that they are themselves in every lyric that they drop.
-After listening to Zel?’s Now and Forever project, I am convinced that he is the kind of artist that embraces the two things that I just mentioned.
+I’ve always admired an artist who shows no fear on the mic and stays true to themselves in every lyric they drop.
+After listening to Zel?’s Now and Forever project, I’m convinced that he’s one of those artists who fully embraces both of these qualities.

-The first thing that I like about this mixtape is the instrumentals: They boast great vibes, are luminous, and definitely give me smooth summertime feels.
-Without Zel? even saying a word, you will feel like you were given something that you can play as you cruise around the city.
-I give the production an A.
+The first thing I love about this mixtape is the instrumentals.
+They exude great vibes, are radiant, and definitely give off smooth summertime feels.
+Even without Zel? saying a word, the production makes you feel like you’re cruising through the city on a sunny day.
+I’d rate the production an A.

-The second thing that I like about this mixtape is the content.
-I feel like Zel? does a fantastic job of showing the world his vulnerable side throughout, tackling the ups and downs that come with dating someone in this day and age.
-I feel like every young bachelor/young individual in a relationship can relate to Zel?’s wise words from this mixtape (He also has a trill streak in him, too.
-It comes out on the first song).
+The second thing I appreciate is the content.
+Zel? does an excellent job of exposing his vulnerable side, tackling the highs and lows of modern dating.
+I feel like every young bachelor or person in a relationship can relate to his reflections on love and life in this mixtape.
+He also has a bit of a trill side that comes through, especially on the first track.

-While I don’t quite love the vocal performances from this mixtape (It was a little too auto-tuned up), I do applaud Zel?’s fearlessness when it comes to singing.
-Throughout Now and Forever, he tests out bold melodies and reaches vocal pitches that are higher than Wiz Khalifa.
-On the real, if most artists were as courageous as Zel?, we would get more experimental projects.
+While I don’t totally love the vocal performances (it was a little too auto-tuned at times), I do admire Zel?’s boldness when it comes to singing.
+Throughout Now and Forever, he experiments with daring melodies and hits vocal pitches that go even higher than Wiz Khalifa’s.
+Honestly, if more artists were as fearless as Zel?, we’d get a lot more experimental projects.

-Now and Forever has made it to the world just in time for summer’s peak!
+Now and Forever has arrived just in time for the peak of summer!

 FOLLOW ZEL?